 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 The idea is most often raised by conservatives in the state who are angry over some kind of policy coming from the federal government — and the calls seem to become more frequent when a Democrat is occupying the White House.
-State Rep. Kyle Biedermann, R-Fredericksburg, filed a bill Tuesday to create a referendum election on whether Texans should create a joint legislative committee “to develop a plan for achieving Texas independence.”
+State Rep. Kyle Biedermann, R-Fredericksburg, filed a bill in 2021 to create a referendum election on whether Texans should create a joint legislative committee “to develop a plan for achieving Texas independence.”

 “It is now time that the People of Texas are allowed the right to decide their own future,” he said in a statement announcing the legislation.

 Even if the Legislature were to act on the new Republican Party proposal to put an independence referendum on the general election, it would not be legally valid.

 “The legality of seceding is problematic,” Eric McDaniel, associate professor of government at the University of Texas at Austin, told The Texas Tribune in 2016.
 “The Civil War played a very big role in establishing the power of the federal government and cementing that the federal government has the final say in these issues.”

 Many historians believe that when the Confederacy surrendered at Appomattox in 1865, the idea of secession was forever defeated, McDaniel said.
 The Union’s victory set a precedent that states could not legally secede.